HB 576 - Solar bench PHILIPS - Free user manual and instructions

 After an excessive exposure to ultraviolet (from the natural sun or from your Combi solarium), the skin may develop sunburn.
 Beside numerous other factors, such as excessive exposure to the natural sun, improper and excessive use of your Combi solarium will increase the risk of skin and eye disease.

-The nature, intensity and duration of the radiation on one hand, and the sensitivity of the individual on the other, are decisive on the degree in which these effects can occur.
+The nature, intensity and duration of the radiation on one hand, and the sensitivity of the individual on the other, are decisive in the degree to which these effects can occur.

-The more skin and eyes are exposed to UV, the more risk increases of diseases such as inflammation of the cornea and/or conjunctiva, damaging of the retina, cataract, premature aging of the skin and skin tumours.
+The more skin and eyes are exposed to UV, the greater the risk of diseases such as inflammation of the cornea and/or conjunctiva, damage to the retina, cataracts, premature aging of the skin, and skin tumors.

-Certain medicines and cosmetics increase the sensitivity to UV.
+Certain medicines and cosmetics increase sensitivity to UV.

 Therefore, it is of great importance

-- that you follow the instructions in sections "Important" and "UV sessions: how often?
+• that you follow the instructions in the sections "Important" and "UV sessions: how often?
 And how long?";

 UV sessions: how often?
 And how long?